nrfconnect/sdk-nrf/samples/wifi/wfa_qt_app/README.rst

 .. include:: /includes/build_and_run_ns.txt

-Currently, the following configurations are supported:

-* 7002 DK + QSPI
+Currently, the nRF7002 DK + QSPI configuration is supported.

 To build for the nRF7002 DK, use the ``nrf7002dk_nrf5340_cpuapp`` build target.
 The following is an example of the CLI command: